Dawn Sonntag is a composer, vocalist, pianist, and

 Sonntag has been a composer-in-residence at the Visby International Centre for Composition in Visby, Sweden, and was named the Music Teachers National Association-Ohio's 2010 Distinguished Composer of the Year.
 She was a finalist in the 2007 American Composers Forum Faith Partners commissioning competition.

 In addition to composing, Sonntag has an extensive performance background.
-A a singer, Sonntag has performed art song, oratorio, opera, and jazz, and was winner of the Kenwood Symphony's Masters Concerto and Aria competition.
+As a singer, Sonntag has performed art song, oratorio, opera, and jazz, and was winner of the Kenwood Symphony's Masters Concerto and Aria competition.
 She has performed with the Florentine Opera and Opera Columbus and has appeared as a soloist with numerous choral organizations, including Kantorei (Minneapolis-St. Paul), Exulatate (St. Paul), the Westerville Community Chorus (Columbus), , and the Texas Bach Choir (San Antonio).
 Sonntag's love for Scandinavian vocal music and language led to a Foreign Language Area Studies fellowship in Oslo, Norway in 2007 for the study of advanced Norwegian, and her vocal recital repertory includes works by Grieg, Sibelius, Backer-Grøndal, and Kjerulf.
 She was awarded the Inge Pitler Prize for both voice performance and lied accompanying at the Hochschule fuer Kirchenmusik in Heidelberg.
-As a pianist has performed with singers and instrumentalists across the U.S. and in Germany and France, and she worked extensively as a collaborative pianist and vocal coach while living in Germany from 1991-2000.
+As a pianist, Sonntag has performed with singers and instrumentalists across the U.S. and in Germany and France.
 Sonntag has conducted college, community, and church choirs across the U.S. and in Germany, including the Sarteano Chamber Choir in Sarteano, Italy; the Heidelberg International Choir; the German chamber choir Chor des Collegium Artiums; the Leif Eriksson International Choir; the Oslo University Summer School Choir; the Ohio State University Chamber Singers and Women's Glee Club; the University of Minnesota Concert Choir and Women's Chorus; and the Hiram College Chamber Singers and Western Reserve Women's Chorus, which she founded in 2011.

-Sonntag holds graduate degrees in voice, composition, choral conducting, and piano from the University of Minnesota, Ohio State University, and the Hochschule fuer Kirchenmusik, Heidelberg.
-She completed her undergraduate studies in trumpet performance, voice, and piano at the
+Sonntag holds graduate degrees in voice, composition, choral conducting, and piano from the University of Minnesota, Ohio State University, and the Hochschule für Kirchenmusik, Heidelberg.
+She pursued undergraduate studies in trumpet performance, voice, and piano at the